pyraxo/haru/installation.md

 $ git clone https://github.com/pyraxo/natsu
 $ cd natsu
 $ sudo npm i gulp -g
+$ gulp
 ```
-Once this is done we will need to make some configurations before being able to start the bot.
+When this is done we will need to configure

 ### Configuration

+First, create a logs directory in natsu: `mkdir logs`.

-In the natsu directory create a new `.env` file from `.env.example` and edit the values as desired.
+Then, create a new `.env` file from `.env.example` and edit the values as desired.
 For Redis and Rethinkdb you can use these values:
 ```
 REDIS_HOST=localhost